About the CDHGI

 Brianna Eldridge

 Brianna is an undergraduate double majoring in History and Philosophy at USF.
 She has interests in ancient history and is concentrating her studies in moral philosophy, specifically ethics.
-Brianna joined the CDHGI as a student intern in Spring 2018 and served as student research assistant for Dr. Collins’ interdisciplinary studies class in digital museums.
-Brianna has continued with the CDHGI as a student researcher, assisting with collections, metadata and historical research.
+Brianna joined the DHHC as a student intern in Spring 2018 and served as student research assistant for Dr. Collins’ interdisciplinary studies class in digital museums.
+Brianna has continued with the DHHC as a student researcher, assisting with collections, metadata and historical research.
 Brianna expects to graduate in 2019 and will be attending graduate school in the United Kingdom for her MA in international law and politics.

 Elizabeth Salewski